wassimans/algorithms-and-data-structures-in-rust/README.md

 The structure of the Cargo project is very simple: a main Cargo workspace inside which there's cargo sub-projects for each data structure or algorithm.
 This gives us the ability to add tests specific to every sub-project for more modularity.

-Since it's known that implementing data structures and algorithms in a verbose language like *Rust* is a harder than using more expressive languages like *Python*, I think it's still a doable thing if we use *generics*, this will keep the compiler happy while giving us some freedom to skip some verbosity in our final code.
+Since it's known that implementing data structures and algorithms in a verbose language like *Rust* is harder than using more expressive languages like *Python*, I think it's still a doable thing if we use *generics*, this will keep the compiler happy while giving us some freedom to skip some verbosity in our final code.

 ## Patterns
 In **Rust**, generally, when we want to implement a custom data structure, we start with a **struct**, and then define custom functions or methods for that struct.